 The Milk Way can be shot with a wide lens from a fixed tripod.
 Here with a full frame Sony a7iii and a Samyang 14mm lens:

-Here on a star tracking mount for deep space images:
+A star tracking mount with a simple ball head for deep space images:

 Image below taken with a Sony NEX-5N 16MP crop sensor camera and Questar 89mm telescope